 Like everything else in the smart home, however, there are a few things to understand before you buy.

 Most top smart switches will offer compatibility with Amazon Alexa or Google Assistant, but installation methods vary.
-Some will just require an adhesive tab, but others will need some wiring - so, make sure the screwdriver is handy.
+Some will just require an adhesive tab, but others will need some wiring - so, make sure you have a screwdriver at the ready.

 As a reference, wall-installed options tend to act as a way to give you smart control over regular lights, while remote-style switches you stick to the wall often aim to give you more control over already-installed smart lights.